Dynamic Debt Swapping in Financial Networks: Introduction

 \section{Introduction}

-Over the last decades, the international financial system has evolved into a complex and highly interconnected network.
-The close structural connections can give rise to devastating cascading effects, which have been a major issue in the financial crisis of 2008 and its aftermath.
-Recently, there has been an increasing research interest in the computational complexity of network-based interbank models for financial systems.
-A fundamental aspect of these models is clearing, a process of debt resolution by which solvency of banks in the system gets determined.
-In particular, in a financial network (where banks are nodes, and weighted, directed edges correspond to debt contracts) the clearing problem asks for a consistent assignment of payments of debtor banks to their creditors.
+The international financial system represents a complex and highly interconnected network.
+A prominent threat is that tight structural connections between banks, funds, and other financial institutions can yield devastating cascading effects.
+These systemic risks have been a major issue in the financial crisis of 2008 and several other crises since then.
+Mitigating these risks is an important problem, which has recently also received attention in computer science.
+The goal here is to understand the computational complexity of network-based interbank models for financial systems and potential interventions.

+A fundamental aspect of modeling financial systems is \emph{clearing}, a process of debt resolution by which solvency of banks in the system gets determined.
+In a financial network (where banks are nodes, and weighted, directed edges correspond to debt contracts) the clearing problem asks for a network flow that represents a consistent assignment of payments of debtor banks to their creditors.
 Based on the clearing, a bank might not receive the full amount of credit it gave to others.
 As a consequence, it might not have sufficient funds to clear all her own debt.
-The solution to the clearing problem is of central importance to banks since it directly affects their assets.
+Naturally, the solution to the clearing problem is of central importance to banks since it directly affects their assets.

-Banks have a natural incentive to improve their clearing conditions.
-Moreover, governmental regulators, central banks, and other financial services have an interest in maintaining and improving the financial system.
-While payment rules for clearing are often fixed, several other suggestions for improvement exist, affecting the (external) assets of the banks or the network structure (such as, e.g., bailouts~\cite{veraart2013failureRescueWithDefaultCosts}, portfolio compression~\cite{veraart2020PortfolioCompression,SchuldenzuckerPortfolioCompression}, and more).